fmkauer/canastra/README.md

 Every turn each player has a decision, to either draw a card from the deck or to get the whole waste stack.
 And then they decide if they put some card on the table, either a new sequence, starting with 3 cards at minimum, or to add to a sequence from their team already on the table.

 The game ends when a team reaches 3000 points, and the team with the most points wins.
+The round ends when a player manages to play all his cards.
+When that happens, his team gets 50 points and the cards of the remaining players go to the opposite team to be counted as their points.

+When a round starts, if a team has more than 1500 points, for their first play, they need to have at least 100 points when playing the cards, by either having a Canastra, or the cards' points summing up to that amount.

 # TODO: